How to watch Joe Wicks' PE workout live on Tuesday April 21

 We'd recommend doing the workout in front of a TV rather than an iPad or smartphone - and we've picked out the tech you'll need to do so.
 Most smart TV's can connect using the 'cast' icon, or you can get an additional unit for cheap.

-And trust us on this one: get a fitness tracker to show yourself how much fitter you're getting, smart scales to follow your fitness journey, and some smart other accessories like a yoga mat to make jumping around the living room that much simpler.
+And definitely get a fitness tracker to show yourself how much fitter you're getting (and you can get some brilliant cheap fitness trackers), smart scales to follow your fitness journey, and some smart other accessories like a yoga mat to make jumping around the living room that much simpler.

 If you want to try some other exercises instead of today's session, you can scroll to the bottom of this article and catch up on workouts from previous days too.